TinyaPetrova/EspanolApp/README.md

 AppRunner

 ### How to use the app:
-1. Clone the repository and reach the created folder in the terminal using bash commands:
+1. Clone the repository in the terminal using bash command:

    `git clone https://github.com/TinyaPetrova/EspanolApp.git HablamosEspanol`

+2. Reach the created folder:

    `cd HablamosEspanol`